slimui/authentication-service/README.md

   password: 'one_way_hashed',
   productlinks: [
     {
-      name: 'reply',
+      key: 'some_product_key',
-      token: 'some_uuid' // send this with username and password to authenticate }
+      token: 'some_product_token' // send this with username and password to authenticate }
   ],
   resetToken: 'some_reset_token',